๐ŸชIntro to Astronomy

 What Makes a Dwarf Planet?

-• Orbits the Sun directly—this distinguishes dwarf planets from moons, which orbit other bodies
+1. Orbits the Sun directly.
+This distinguishes dwarf planets from moons, which orbit other bodies.

-• Sufficient mass for hydrostatic equilibrium—gravity pulls the body into a roughly spherical shape (this is why small asteroids don't qualify)
+2. Has sufficient mass for hydrostatic equilibrium.
+Gravity pulls the body into a roughly spherical shape.
+This is why small, irregularly shaped asteroids don't qualify.

-• Has NOT cleared its orbital neighborhood—dwarf planets share their orbital zones with other objects of comparable size, unlike the eight planets
+3. Has NOT cleared its orbital neighborhood.
+Dwarf planets share their orbital zones with other objects of comparable size.
+The eight planets, by contrast, have gravitationally dominated their regions, either absorbing, ejecting, or capturing nearby objects.

 Quick Reference Table